Leo Amino, “Refractional #85” (1972)

 Next level noise generation

-Random pulses as noise.
-By accelerating these impulses as points in time-space, the noise is formed by compaction:
+Random impulses as noise.
+By accelerating these impulses as points in time-space, the noise is formed by compression:

-Using an array of elements as a language:
+The use of an array of elements as a language in sample space:

-The spectral representation of the 256 elements to create noise.
+The spectral representation of the 256 elements used to generate noise.
 Each element, called a TrackNumber, can be shifted in time, creating different frequencies.
 In this way, tuned clusters of sine waveforms can be created and modelled in sample space.

-By randomly measuring this arrangement of 124 elements, spread and bundled sine waves can be produced:
+By randomly measuring this arrangement of 124 elements, spread and bundled sine waves can be generated:

 The elements are distributed over 124 points in the

-sample space but are not static.
-The movement is generated by an image frame
+pattern space, but are not static.
+The motion is generated by an image data

-stream converted to white noise as random modulation.
+stream that is converted to white noise as random modulation.

 Connect the dots:

-Windowed particles provide a clear enunciation to shape this kind of noise as composing on a micro level.
+Windowed particles provide a clear enunciation to shape this type of noise as a composition on a micro level.

 The same sound construction uses the Gaussian function for articulation.
-However, instead of a sine wave, an exponential noise wave table was used.
+Instead of a sine wave, a wavetable with exponential noise was used.

 Noise can be assembled into a rapid palette of timbres:

-The colors in this sculpture are not pure yellow, red
+The colours in this sculpture are not pure yellow, red

-and blue, we see color gradients and transparent color mixtures.
+and blue, we see colour gradients and transparent colour mixtures.
 Light

 particles can be directed to form a gradient between the boundaries of each

-color, creating an x-path and y-path in this 2D space.
+colour, creating an x and y path in this 2D space.
 We can perceive

-It is interesting to study how a color moves between the upper and lower
+It is interesting to investigate how a colour moves between the upper and lower

 boundaries.